ordovas/ordovas.github.io/portfolio/README.md

 #### Automated maintenance - Rust detection

 Using deep learning approaches, I've contributed to the automatic rust detection in a case study.
-Below I show blog posts and the descritpion of the solution as shown in the Cognizant media:
+Below I show blog posts and the description of the solution as shown in the Cognizant media:

 - [From personnel-based operations to AI-driven automated maintenance](https://www.thecognizant.com/blog/from-personnel-based-operations-to-ai-driven-automated-maintenance/)
 - [Aize aims to cut asset surface inspection costs by 50%](https://www.cognizant.com/us/en/case-studies/aize-cuts-asset-surface-inspection-costs)